AbdulMustaf/Technical_Interview_Coding_Platform/README.md

 ---

+### Demonstration Of Functionality
+The video below demonstrates and talks briefly about the different functions that our application performs.
 ## How To Run

+---

 ### Requirements
 - In order to run, you must have Java 11 or later installed on your system.
 Refer to the "Resources" section near the bottom of the document for a link to Java 23.